 The Office of Veteran and Military Affairs at Syracuse University has established the Veteran Legacy Fund (VLF) to support all programs that benefit our veteran and military-connected students on campus.

 “The OVMA provided me with opportunities to utilize the professional skills learned during my undergraduate studies as well as the deep-rooted leadership and discipline I received in the Army.
 These opportunities have set me up for greater success as I graduate and begin my career.”
 Anthony Pegues ’17, Martin J. Whitman School of Management, U.S. Army Veteran

 Learn More About The Veteran Legacy Fund Giving Societies?
 Click Below.

 The following opportunities represent only a selection of the needs of our veteran and military-connected students.

-The Student Veterans Organization (SVO) and the Veteran Employee Affinity Group both offer programming and resources to expand a broader sense of community on campus and in the region.
+The Student Veterans Organization (SVO), Veteran Employee Affinity Group, Peer Advisors for Veteran Education (PAVE) program and the Transitioning Veterans to Campus Life Pre-Orientation program all provide resources to foster and promote a sense of community on campus and throughout the region.

 Ceremonies and Honors

-From the Chancellor’s Review of the Army and Air Force ROTC cadets to the numerous ceremonies conducted during the week of Veterans Day, we seek to commemorate and honor the veteran and military community.
+From the Chancellor’s Review of Army and Air Force ROTC cadets to the numerous ceremonies conducted during the week of Veterans Day, we seek to commemorate and honor the veteran and military-connected community.